owncloud/ocis/services/web/README.md

 This is incredibly useful for cases where just a single asset should be overwritten, e.g., a logo or similar.

-Consider the following, ocis is shipped with a default extension called `image-viewer-dfx` which contains a logo, but the administrator wants to provide a custom logo for the `image-viewer-dfx` application.
+Consider the following, ocis is shipped with a default extension named `image-viewer-dfx` which contains a logo, but the administrator wants to provide a custom logo for the `image-viewer-dfx` application.

 This can be achieved by providing a custom logo in the `WEB_ASSET_APPS_PATH` directory,